evidentlyai/evidently/docs/book/installation/cloud_account.md

 You will need an access token to interact with Evidently Cloud from your Python environment.

 {% hint style="info" %}
-**Do I always need this?** No, you only for data uploads or evaluations in Python.
+**Do I always need this?** No, only for data uploads or to run evaluations in Python.
 You can view data, edit dashboards, upload CSVs and run no-code evaluations without the token.
 {% endhint %}

 ## Get a Token